Blog>Trade>Van jobs: I have a van and need work

 Van jobs: I have a van and need work

-Need work?
-Have a van?
-Then why not make a living from your van by using it to run a business – whether that’s providing a ‘man in a van’ service or setting yourself up as a trade if you have the necessary skills.
+If you’re thinking ‘I have a van and need work’, why not make a living by using it to run a business?
+You could provide a ‘man in a van' service, or set yourself up as a trade if you have the skills.

 Trades rely on being able to get themselves and their equipment from job to job.
 So, if you have a van, you’re already partway there.
 Plus, you’ll have the added benefit of getting to be your own boss!